timcashion/timcashion.github.io/cv.md

 * [IUCN Palette: An R package for customizing colours to the IUCN colour palette](https://github.com/timcashion/IUCNpalette)

 ### SKILLS AND LANGUAGES
-* Proficient: R, Python, SQL
+* Python, SQL, R
-* Basic knowledge: HTML, CSS, Git
-* Data visualization inclduing plotly, ggplot2/plotnine, matplotlib
+* Data visualization including plotly, ggplot2/plotnine, matplotlib

 ### EDUCATION
 **Doctor of Philosophy in Resource, Environment and Sustainability**
 September 2017 - Present
 University of British Columbia; Vancouver, BC
 *	My thesis research focuses on impacts of fishing gear on ecosystems and economic trade-offs associated with fisheries and their resource use

 **Data Scientist Stream**
 DataQuest 2016 - 2017